• Skip to main content

 Digestive Upset Recipe

-Dilute 2-3 drops of pink berries CO2 in 2 tsp of carrier oil and massage it gently over the abdomen when experiencing digestive upset, bloating, gas, and abdominal cramping.
+Dilute 2-3 drops of pink berries CO2 in 2 teaspoon of carrier oil and massage it gently over the abdomen when experiencing digestive upset, bloating, gas, and abdominal cramping.

 This also works well for menstrual cramping and is especially helpful when mixed with marjoram essential oil.